BEST STARTS FOR KIDS

 Language is the foundation for most other learning to build upon.
 As we grow, competent language skills are crucial for more complex understandings.

-A well-developed vocabulary, the ability to articulate well, the ability to read and write well all assist us to succeed early in life.
+A well-developed vocabulary, the ability to articulate well and the ability to read and write well, all assist us to succeed early in life.
 And although this doesn't necessarily guarantee life-long success, early language skills greatly increases its likelihood.